intersystems-ib/workshop-containers-intro/README.md

 * (l.1) Have a look at [docker-compose.yml](docker-compose.yml).
 Try to figure out what means each section.

 * (l.2) Run an InterSystems IRIS container using the [docker-compose.yml](docker-compose.yml) configuration in a detached mode.
+If you are running Docker on Windows please, un-comment the `command` section to avoid errors with the checking of Linux capabilities.

 ```
 docker-compose up -d